SuperConfuserUser/superconfuseruser.github.io/_posts/2018-02-28-hello_world.markdown

 ## Why did you decide to learn software development?

+{% highlight c++ %}
-`cout << "Hello, World"`
+cout << "Hello, World"
+{% endhighlight %}

-I still remember the rush from running that first line of code and seeing it actually work.
-Then, I remember the fun of solving problems and making things.
+I still remember the rush from running that first line of code and seeing it actually work.  <!--more--> Then, I remember the fun of solving problems and making things.

 ## Building